kjardine00/Prototype_PlayerMovement/README.md

-    `There is something happening when there are two pickup objects in the interactables array` [] There is an issue recognizing the playstation controller dynamically `This might be a controller issue and not a code issue`
+    `There is something happening when there are two pickup objects in the interactables array` [] There is an issue recognizing the playstation controller dynamically `This might be a controller issue and not a code issue` [] There is a bug with the dialog box where when the rich text loads the texture it shifts the text downward a little not sure what the issue is
+    `the issue wasn't centering the vertical aligment`

 --- TO GET TO A PUBLISH-ABLE STATE FOR v.0.0.1